Protecting Yourself From Credit Card Fraud in Canada

 Knowledge is power, and making yourself aware of the various tactics a credit card scammer may attempt will put you in a far stronger position.
 It’s crucial to build a comprehensive strategy that is capable of protecting you from both online and offline fraud.

 While 62% of Canadians now take proactive steps to protect themselves from credit card theft, many people leave themselves open to attack by not understanding the latest scams or fraudulent activities that crooks try.
-Some of the most common examples of credit card fraud are:
+Some of the most common examples are:

 - Credit card skimming machines: Devices that fraudsters add to an ATM or other legitimate card reading device to capture your card data.
 The scanner looks virtually identical to the original device and often goes undetected.
 They don’t stop the genuine transaction either, which makes it hard for you to identify a problem.